minglwang/Data_Mining/README.md

 - Linear Discriminant analysis
 - Quadratic Discriminant analysis

- The detailed derivation of these methods can be found in [Bayes classifier.pdf](https://github.com/minglwang/Data_Mining/blob/master/2-classification/Bayes_Classifier%20vs%20Logistic%20regression/Bayes_classifier.pdf).
+ The theoretical explaination of these methods can be found in [Bayes classifier.pdf](https://github.com/minglwang/Data_Mining/blob/master/2-classification/Bayes_Classifier%20vs%20Logistic%20regression/Bayes_classifier.pdf).

 The illustrative codes for Bayes classifiers are given as follows: